-Although she makes her home in New England, Ariella’s dream self resides in County Mayo, Ireland.
+Although she makes her home in Maine, Ariella’s dream self resides in County Mayo, Ireland.
 A graduate of Barnard College, Columbia University, she attended the Hebrew University as a Visiting Scholar and holds a J.D. from the University of Michigan Law School.
 Her debut adult novel Sweet Breath of Memory was published in trade paperback and Large Print hardcover in 2016 author website.
 Her short fiction appears in Heartscapes (Spruce Mountain Press, 2012) and in A Cup of Comfort for Couples (Adams Media, 2010) under the name Ariella Golani.
 She was runner up in Redbook’s 2010 Short Story Contest; and, received an honorable mention from Spruce Mountain Press’ 2010 Short Story Contest.
+Ariella’s new novel is set in both Maine and Famine-era Ireland.

 A native of New Jersey, Ariella spent more than a decade working as a senior administrator at Columbia University, The New York Public Library and Yeshiva University, before returning to school to complete a law degree.
 After practicing in New York and New Jersey, she left the world of real estate securitization to focus on her family.